- 80% of threatened species are affected by more than one threat.

 Let’s look a little deeper at the breakdown of these high-level threat categories.
 So far we’ve grouped terrestrial hunting together with fishing; and timber plantations together with aquaculture.
 To target our efforts we need to understand these differences in more detail.

-In the chart we see their breakdown.
-These sub-threats are grouped and colored by their high-level categories.
+In the chart, we see their breakdown.
+These sub-threats are grouped and coloured by their high-level categories.